Unboxed-Software/solana-course/content/transfer-hook.md

 4. `owner` - The owner of the source token account.
 5. `extra_account_meta_list` - The ExtraAccountMetaList account that stores the additional accounts required by the transfer_hook instruction
 6. `token_program` - The token program account.
+7. `associated_token_program` - The associated token program account.
-7. `crumb_mint` - The mint account of the token to be minted by the transfer_hook instruction.
+8. `crumb_mint` - The mint account of the token to be minted by the transfer_hook instruction.
-8. `mint_authority` - The mint authority account of the token to be minted by the transfer_hook instruction.
+9. `mint_authority` - The mint authority account of the token to be minted by the transfer_hook instruction.
-9. `crumb_mint_ata` - The associated token account of the token to be minted by the transfer_hook instruction.
+10. `crumb_mint_ata` - The associated token account of the token to be minted by the transfer_hook instruction.

 <Callout type="info">